Investing to improve your business’s customer experience (CX) can be the difference between its success and its failure.

 The first (and most important step) is getting to know and understand your customer.
 This helps you set aside your biases and beliefs about your product and move towards understanding their perspective.

-I’m sure you already know your customers - you have demographic information on what they like to read.
+I’m sure you already know your customers – you have some basic information on them and you know what content they consume on your site.
 But many businesses still fail to understand them.

 Whenever I try to understand my customers, I ask a few questions: